alvinf7989/sep10-freedom-project/blog/entry03.md

     * An AI that speaks to you in correlation to the freezer.
     * Can tell you when items are frozen.

 As you can see there are two inventions that have similar names.
 That is because I imagined an "o-clock" company making those inventions.
 Right now, I'm only imagining the "Fry-o-clock" and the "Freeze-o-clock" making it as future inventions.
-I finalized this from my Freedom Project Content by adding transitioning text from Part A to Part B.
+I finalized this from my Freedom Project Content by adding transitioning text from Part A to Part B. Although I think I need to remove the Google Searches I did as those are the "behind the scenes" parts of my Freedom Project.

+## Sources